 Trends in US ST-segment elevation myocardial infarction (STEMI) care 2003 to 2011.
 PCI, percutaneous coronary intervention; STEMI, ST-segment elevation myocardial infarction.
 (Reproduced from Shah RU, Henry TD, Rutten-Ramos S, et al. Increasing percutaneous coronary interventions for ST-segment elevation myocardial infarction in the United States.
 J Am Coll Cardiovasc Interv.
 2015;8:139-146, Copyright © 2015, with permission from the American College of Cardiology Foundation.

 PCI Versus Fibrinolysis Therapy

 PCI has been shown to be superior to fibrinolytic therapy in numerous large, randomized clinical trials in not only PCI-capable hospitals but also non–PCI-capable centers5-14 (Fig. 37-3).
-In the 2 largest trials, DANAMI-2 (Danish Acute Myocardial Infarction 2) and PRAGUE-2 (Primary Angioplasty After Transport of Patients from General Community Hospitals to Catheterization Units With/Without Emergency Thrombolysis Infusion), most of the patients presented to hospitals without PCI facilities.8-12 A large 2009 meta-analysis of randomized controlled trials (RCT) and observational studies, comparing ...
+In the 2 largest trials, DANAMI-2 (Danish Acute Myocardial Infarction 2) and PRAGUE-2 (Primary Angioplasty After Transport of Patients from General Community Hospitals to Catheterization Units With/Without Emergency Thrombolysis Infusion), most of the patients presented to hospitals without PCI facilities.8-12 A large 2009 meta-analysis of randomized controlled trials (RCT) and ...